-We now have a powerful new tool in the fight against the coronavirus.
+We have a powerful tool in the fight against the coronavirus.
 Covid-19 vaccines are available at Georgia Tech for those who are eligible.

 Vaccine Eligibility and Appointments

 - Georgia Tech is following the vaccine eligibility guidelines set by the Georgia Department of Public Health.

 - If you are eligible, you will need to register for a vaccination appointment using mytest.gatech.edu – the same system currently used for Covid-19 surveillance testing.

 - To register for a vaccine appointment, follow these instructions: How to Schedule a Covid-19 Vaccine Appointment.

 - If you are making a vaccine appointment for a spouse, domestic partner, or dependent child age 12 years or older, you will need to first create a temporary Georgia Tech Guest Account for your family member.
 To create a guest account, follow these instructions: How to Schedule a Vaccine Appointment for a Georgia Tech Family Member.

 - We will continue to open appointments for the coming weeks.
 To receive notifications when new appointments are available, you may subscribe to updates at mytest.status.gatech.edu.

 Stamps Health Services - 740 Ferst Drive, Atlanta, GA 30332